-Previously I talked about the cattle herding going on in the digital space of online marketing (see above blog here).
-The cattle drive is an analogy of following trends that the marketing (so-called) experts are purposing on everyone who spends their energy online trying to grow their business.
+Previously I talked about the cattle herding going on in the digital space of online marketing.
+The cattle drive is an analogy of following trends that internet marketing (so-called) experts are purposing on everyone who spends their energy online trying to grow their business.

 Projects are endless in number.
 The pursuit of metrics through numbers of viewers, listens, streams, followers, and so on leads to an insatiable appetite for imitation connection.
 How real is that?
 How strong is the grip we have on reality?